 Differential heating creates predictable patterns.
 Sun-facing slopes warm faster than shaded areas, generating thermals and associated turbulence.

 Morning flights often encounter smooth air because surfaces haven’t heated sufficiently to generate significant convection.
 By early afternoon, thermals can produce moderate to severe turbulence, particularly along ridge lines and in canyons.
+I’m apparently someone who learned this rule and still occasionally pushes the afternoon timing — I do not recommend it.

-That’s what makes early morning departures standard practice among experienced mountain pilots – you maximize aircraft performance while minimizing turbulence exposure.
+That’s what makes early morning departures standard practice among experienced mountain pilots — you maximize aircraft performance while minimizing turbulence exposure.
+The pilots who’ve been flying these routes for thirty years leave early.
+There’s a reason.

 Wind Effects on Terrain